-The building owned by the company named "Olivia Four" remained leased in 88%.
+The building owned by the company named "Olivia Four" remained leased in 93% (in 2023 88%).

-There were no significant events that influenced the activity of this company and its financial condition in 2023.
+There were no significant events that influenced the activity of this company and its financial condition in 2024.

 "Olivia Star" Spółka Akcyjna with seat in Gdańsk, Poland